 Skip to main content

-Open http://localhost:8080 in your browser.
-If this is your first launch, Breadbox redirects you to the setup wizard automatically.
-The wizard runs once and collects everything Breadbox needs before you can connect a bank.
+Open your Breadbox URL in a browser.
+On first launch Breadbox redirects you to the setup wizard automatically — the wizard runs once and collects everything needed before you can link a bank.

-The setup wizard has five steps.
+The wizard has five sub-steps.
 Work through them in order:

 1